stonecharioteer/blog/_drafts/tech-literacy.md

 title: Teaching Children Technology Literacy
 layout: post
 categories: [education, kids, coding]
+permalink: /tech-literacy
 description: "If you want your kids to learn 'coding', what do you do?"
 customexcerpt: "You have been seeing ads about kids learning how to program.
 Do you enroll for these services?"
 ---

 You have been seeing ads about kids learning how to `code`.
-Do you enroll for these services?
+Do you enroll them for these services?

 I have been wondering about this for quite some time.
 I am someone who has been tech-literate (*savvy*) for most of my life.
 I have had a privileged start, since my parents saved money to buy me a desktop in 2003.
 It was dad's hard-earned money, and owning it thoroughly led me learn more about computers and technology than school ever did.